RebekahGrace4219/SheepGame/README.md

 * Basic debugging was something I really had to learn to make the game, because there were so many moving parts.
 If sheep were not appearing on the board, I had to diagnose if they were dying early or if the elements were just not showing properly.
 The game required a methoidcal focus to fix up.
 * I also learned how to balance the game.
 I played many times to try and create a game that was winnable, but not too easy.
 I tweaked the number of sheep, the death ratios, and the preferred alleles to make it winnable regardless of the order of the natural disasters.

-# What I would change
+# Looking Back: What I Would Change

 * When I was in highschool I had no idea that classes and structs existed.
 Now, I would put the sheep in an array of sheep objects so that I could iterate through them with ease.
 * I would go back to my original design, where the sheperd's choice to encourage certain alleles would result in particular sheep having certain breeding patterns.